 But I’ve learned that feather dusters do not lock in the dust, which is why you can see the dust floating around as you swipe the feather duster back and forth.
 Having the dust freely fly around the house means it can settle on other surfaces and the areas you just cleaned are no longer clean.

-I much prefer to use a microfiber cloth, because I know the dirt and dust is going to be locked in.
-I also make sure to dampen my cloth, so make it extra sticky for all those yucky dust particles.
+I much prefer to use a microfiber cloth, because I know the dirt and dust are going to be locked in.
+I also make sure to dampen my cloth, so make them extra sticky for all those yucky dust particles.

 If you DO still use a feather duster, give it a little spray with water/ cleaner before dusting, this can help the spread of further dust.

 A vacuum is a great tool that helps keep the dust and dirt in your home at bay.
 However, when your vacuum bag is full, the vacuum just ends up putting that dirt and dust back into your home, meaning you’re not actually getting rid of the dirt when you’re vacuuming.

 This problem can be solved by cleaning the vacuum bag out regularly.
 It’s also a great idea to wipe down the outside of your vacuum regularly because it also can get a lot of dust on it, which you can spread around the house while you vacuum.